 - User Settings

-If you are unsure of any of these settings, refer to the document for Installing Rocky.
+If you are unsure of any of these settings, see the document for Installing Rocky.

 Once you have finished the installation, you should have a running VirtualBox® instance of Rocky Linux.

-After installing and rebooting you will get a EULA license agreement screen that you need to agree to, and once you've clicked "Finish Configuration", you should get either a graphical (if you chose a GUI option) or command line login.
+After installing and rebooting you will get a EULA license agreement screen that you need to agree to.
+When you have clicked "Finish Configuration", you should get either a graphical (if you chose a GUI option) or command line login.
 The author chose the default "Server with GUI" for demo purposes:

-It is not the intent of this document to make you an expert on all of the features that VirtualBox® can provide.
+This document does not intend to make you an expert on all of the features that VirtualBox® provides.
 For information on how to do specific things please check the official documentation.